Most interesting landmarks of Equatorial Guinea

 - Suspension bridge of Punta Europa Terminal – Bioko Norte.
 Large suspension bridge with 350 m long span, constructed in 2012.
 This bridge carries gas pipeline and walkway into the sea, bypassing geologically unstable coast.

-Described wonders of Equatorial Guinea
+Described landmarks of Equatorial Guinea

 This small country has disjunct territory – it consists of the smaller Annobón island, Bioko island and the continental part – Río Muni, all located rather far apart from each other.